brownspacecow/webodm1/readme.md

 ## Storage

-Media files and database data are persisted in Docker volumes:
+Media files and database data are persisted in mapped paths in the example .env
-- `webodm1_dbdata` - PostgreSQL database
-- `webodm1_appmedia` - Uploaded drone images and processing results

 ## Support